DomoticX/ai-llm-relay/README.md

 Easy deployment on a shared hosting or VPS/DS, no SQL database needed!

+**What can it be used for?**

+- You are running LLM software locally on your own network (for example with LM Studio).
+- Port forwarding is configured on your router.
+- You want to hide your private IP address.
+- You have multiple LLM machines active on your network; this relay allows users to select the target machine.
+- You can route the IP and port based on the provided token.

 ## Features

 - **Token routing**: Route incoming Bearer tokens to different upstream LLM servers